ArcanaFramework/arcana/docs/source/processing.rst

     from some.example.pydra.tasks import Preprocess, ExtractFromJson, MakeImage
     from arcana.core.mark import analysis, pipeline, parameter
     from arcana.data.spaces.example import ExampleDataSpace
-    from arcana.data.formats.common import Zip, Directory, Json, Png, Gif
+    from arcana.data.types.common import Zip, Directory, Json, Png, Gif

     @analysis(ExampleDataSpace)
     class ExampleAnalysis():

         # Define the columns for the dataset along with their formats.
         # The `column` decorator can be used to specify additional options but
         # is not required by default.
-The data formats specify the format
+The data formats specify the datatype
         # that the column data will be stored in
         recorded_datafile: Zip  # Not derived by a pipeline, should be linked to existing dataset column
         recorded_metadata: Json  # "     "     "     "